mike-hanson/auto-barrel-src/README.md

 'autoBarrel.watchGlob';
 ```

-This defaults to _\*\*\/src\/\*\*\/\*.[tj]s_.
+This defaults to a glob that includes TypesScript, JavaScript, React and Vue files.
 When the Auto Barrel - Start command is executed from the Command Pallette this setting is used to configure a File System Watcher to monitor file creation and deletion using this setting.
-Since the most common convention is to put source files in a src folder below a workspace root Auto Barrel uses a default that will watch for creation or deletion of .ts and .js files in any folder below any src folder.
-If you use a different convention or want to limit to either .ts or .js files you can change the glob.
+Since the most common convention is to put source files in a src folder below a workspace root Auto Barrel uses a default that will watch for creation or deletion of files in any folder below any src folder.
+If you use a different convention or want to limit the files that are watched you can change the glob.

 For example to ignore .js files change it to _\*\*\/src\/\*\*\/_.ts* or to ignore .ts files change it to *\*\*\/src\/\*\*\/_.ts_